 We see, then, that the Bible teaches that our faithfulness in material things is intimately bound up with our stewardship of things spiritual.
 The man who handles with reverent care the material gifts of God, prepares himself to receive the spiritual treasures also.
-The promise quoted above from Malachi shows that although the gifts we bring are material, (tithes) the gifts God pours down are spiritual ('a blessing').
-There are some servants of God who believe on the basis of this particular promise, that when we bring to God the tithes and gifts which He asks and deserves, we shall soon see a true revival, 'a blessing that there shall not be room enough to receive it.'
+The promise quoted above from Malachi shows that although the gifts we bring are material (tithes), the gifts God pours down are spiritual ('a blessing').
+There are some servants of God who believe on the basis of this particular promise, that when we bring to God the tithes and gifts which He asks and deserves, we shall soon see a true revival, 'a blessing until there is no more need.'
 Whether that be so, or not, it is abundantly clear that churches, missions, missionary societies and other works of God, now restricted and hampered in their service for lack of funds, would see such an adequacy, nay even an abundance, that Christian work everywhere would make immediate and substantial advances